nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## About HMHero

-Have you ever found it difficult to manage the constant influx of applicants during each application cycle?
-Have you ever found it strenuous filtering through countless applicants to find those that fit specific job requirements?
+Have you ever found managing the constant influx of applicants during each application cycle challenging?
+Do you struggle to filter through numerous applicants to find the right fit for the job?

-HMHero is here to help!
+Look no further as HMHero is here to ease your troubles and save your valuable time!

 ## Overview of key features